 Use this guide to assist in the configuration of the ENVIROMUX to send email messages.
+Be sure each user is assigned to at least one group before using the "Test Email" button.

-1. Apply a valid email address assigned to the ENVIROMUX to the Email Server Settings Page (see page 27) to send notifications from.
+1. Apply a valid email address assigned to the ENVIROMUX to the Email Server Settings Page (see page 28) to send notifications from.

-Figure 54- Email Server Settings example for sending emails
+Figure 56- Email Server Settings example for sending emails